Michigan Dental Therapy Survey Report:

 KPLU public radio produced this three-part series examining dental care among Native Americans.

-19, 2016: Tribal Pilot Program May Point to Dental-care Future For All Oregonians
+April 19, 2016: Tribal Pilot Program May Point to Dental-care Future For All Oregonians

 A guest column by Sen. Laurie Monnes Anderson discussing a pilot project for clinics in two southwest Oregon tribes to hire dental therapists.